Skip to main content

 Sally Hansen Airbrush Legs

 To apply the Sally Hansen Airbrush Legs Makeup, you shake the can, spray it into your hands, and rub it onto the skin.
-This is considered makeup, so it won’t create a lasting tan, but we opted to include it on this list because it’s a popular product that gives an instant result.
+This product is considered makeup to prevent a lasting tan, but we included it on this list because it’s a popular choice that delivers an instant result.

 Pros